Iron Cross: Iron Cross (1939)

-One of the Muslim SS members to receive the award, SS Obersturmführer Imam Halim Malkoć was granted the Iron Cross (2nd Class) in October 1943 for his role in suppressing the Villefranche-de-Rouergue mutiny.
+One of the Muslim SS members to receive the award, SS Obersturmführer Imam Halim Malkoč was granted the Iron Cross (2nd Class) in October 1943 for his role in suppressing the Villefranche-de-Rouergue mutiny.
 He, together with several other Bosnian Muslims, was decorated with the EK II personally by Himmler in the days after the mutiny.
 Because of his Muslim faith, he wore only the ribbon, and not the cross.
 Three Finnish Jews were awarded the Iron Cross: Major Leo Skurnik and Captain Salomon Klass of the Finnish Army and nurse Dina Poljakoff from the Lotta Svärd organization.
 All three refused the award.
 The Spanish double-agent Juan Pujol García, known to the Germans as Arabel and the British as Garbo received the 2nd Class Iron Cross, and an MBE from King George VI four months later.
-William Manley is possibly the only recipient of both the Iron Cross and the Victoria Cross.
-He was awarded the Iron Cross for service with an ambulance unit in the Franco-Prussian War of 1870–71.

 Knight's Cross of the Iron Cross

 The Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes, often simply Ritterkreuz) recognized military valour or successful leadership.
 The Knight's Cross was divided into five degrees: